 What is a Financial Plan?

 A business’ financial plan is the part of your business plan that details how your company will achieve its financial goals.
-It includes information on your company’s projected income, expenses, and cash flow in the form of a 5-Year Income Statement, Balance Sheet and Cash Flow Statement.
+It includes information on your company’s projected income, operating expenses, and cash flow in the form of a 5-Year Income Statement, Balance Sheet and Cash Flow Statement.
 The plan should also detail how much funding your company needs and the key uses of these funds.

 The financial plan is an important part of the business plan, as it provides a framework for making financial decisions.
 It can be used to track progress and make adjustments as needed.